Mindset is 90 percent of the battle. To achieve a goal, you have to commit. To commit, you have to develop and practice the mindset of a champion.

-In the morning, I review the challenges ahead and make a game plan.
+In the morning, I will review the challenges ahead and make a game plan.

-I visualize myself making good choices.
-I equip myself with options.
+I will visualize myself making good choices.
+I will equip myself with options.
 There is always a better choice available.

 “I am doing it my way.
 I can succeed.
 I am tough.
 I will push through now.”
 “I am building momentum.”

-And then I celebrate the wins.
+And then I will celebrate the wins.
 I walked every day this week for at least 15 minutes.
 I ate at Maggianos and chose the salad, steamed veggies, and chicken.
 Two victories.
-To examples of discipline.
+Two examples of discipline.
 Many days of repetition to come.